Skip to content

 STACK is an advanced processing service that does not only perform a co-location of multi-sensor single band assets, but thanks to its band arithmetic function it can be used for multiple applications.
 Below are listed some possible use cases:

-2. Evaluate NDVI changes from a co-located stack of pre- and post-event images from different sensors,
+1. Generate NDVI change red-cyan composite from a co-located stack of pre- and post-event reflectance assets derived from different sensors,

-4. Generate a multi-temporal co-located stack of images from the same sensor using SAR EO data,
+2. Generate a multi-temporal co-located stack of images from the same sensor using SAR EO data and generate water masks,

-Use case 1: evaluate changes in spectral indexes from a co-located stack of pre- and post-event images from the same sensor
+Use case 1: evaluate NDVI changes from a co-located stack of pre- and post-event images from different sensors

 Abstract

-This first use case explains how to create a stack of co-located images and derive from it pre- and post-event NDVI (Rouse et al., 1973)1 and NDWI (Mc Feeters, 1996)2 spectral indexes for a preliminary impact assessment of a flood event.
+This first use case explains how to create a stack of co-located images and derive from it pre- and post-event NDVI (Rouse et al., 1973)[^1] spectral indexes for a preliminary delineation of a landslide.

 Find the data using multiple filter criteria

-From the top of the left panel, use Filter Criteria to search for Pleiades-1a and Pleiades-1b data collections.
+From the top of the left panel, use Filter Criteria to search for Pleiades-1a, and Worldview-2 data collections.

 Once these filters are in place the Result list is updated as shown in the below figure.